top of page

 I entered psychedelic space for the first time with a microdose.
 Alice, who once fell through, was offered a red pill or a blue one.
 Adriana offered me gray green on the morning of an eclipse.
 My body clearly and without hesitation chose which dose (a tiny bite of a tiny piece of filigree fibrous cap) and which environment (supine on a brown leather couch in the middle of the living room with the Moab red rock desert reflecting through).

 It was a thing to recognize her.
 Wonder how she’d passed the time.
-How many names for the color of night she coined and counted out that window?
+How many names for the color of night she had coined and counted out that window.
 Did she always know someone would return for her?
 Did she count time or build mnemonics or hear the distinct click of a metronome reminding her that she wasn’t exactly alone?

-She left a small diamond on the concrete sidewalk outside the hospital in Taipei, Taiwan.
-I took the carbon remnant in hand—returned to the brown leather couch, to Moab, the supine position, my own unmoving body making its way from closed eyes to open, where I saw red rocks outside the living room window obscured by night.
+I took the carbon remnant in hand—returned to the brown leather couch, to Moab, the supine position, my own unmoving body making its way from closed eyes to open where I saw red rocks obscured by night.

 "Found" was written after attending a lecture on the lyric essay, a medium I'd been curious about but hadn't spent much time with as a writer.
 I've enjoyed exploring the genre, defining and redefining its framework to fit the needs of my writing.
 It was a breakthrough to crossover into this form, and the piece itself was written at the crossroads between breakdown and breakthrough.